 IMMERSIVE PROMOTION BIBLE

-The Immersive Promotion Bible is a large-scale sector-development bible for marketing immersive experiences.
-Led by Matthew Freeman, it was co-written with Catherine Allen, Dinah Lammiman, Alison Norrington and Naomi Smyth for StoryFutures Academy in 2021.
+The Immersive Promotion Bible is a sector-development bible aimed at immersive creators looking to learn how to market immersive experiences.
+Led by Matthew Freeman, it was co-written with Catherine Allen, Dinah Lammiman, Alison Norrington and Naomi Smyth for StoryFutures Academy, 2021.

 Given the technological hybridity of VR/AR, how can the immersive sector develop promotional strategies that reflect this hybridity?
-What can be learnt from transmedia, film, games and theatre?
+What can be learnt from the worlds of transmedia, film, games, theatre and beyond?

-How can the immersive sector broaden the audience for VR/AR experiences through innovative promotional content that guides new audiences towards immersive environments?
+How can the immersive sector broaden the audience for VR/AR experiences through innovative promotional content that guides new audiences towards XR environments?

-How can the immersive sector communicate both the spectacle of VR/AR and its embodied experiences in/as promotional material?
+How can the immersive sector communicate the spectacle of VR/AR and its embodied experiences in/as promotion?

 MARKETING VR EXPERIENCES...
 WITHOUT THE HEADSET

-Is it possible to promote the unique pleasures that Virtual Reality offers without putting people in headsets?
+Is it possible to truly promote the unique pleasures that Virtual Reality offers without putting people in headsets?
 This was the question at the heart of this research project.
-We partnered with Anagram, drawing on their VR documentary Goliath: Playing With Reality as a case study for our R&D.
+We partnered with Anagram, drawing on their VR documentary Goliath: Playing With Reality as a case study for our latest R&D investigation.

 UNDERSTANDING THE VR MARKET IN 2021: OCULUS QUEST & QUEST 2

-In 2021 Immersive Promotion Design and Limina Immersive surveyed 3,544 British internet users to find out the proportion of the population who own a VR headset and the characteristics of these audiences.
+In 2021 Immersive Promotion Design partnered with Limina Immersive and surveyed 3,544 British internet users to find out the proportion of the population who own a VR headset as well as the characteristics of these audiences.
 The sample was broadly reflective of the UK’s demographic make-up.

-Our findings include a snapshot of how big the UK population's VR market is post-pandemic, as well as an insight into the gender, ethnic and behavioural makeup of this market, including consumer spend.
+Our findings include a snapshot of how big the UK population's VR market is post-pandemic, as well as an insight into the gender, ethnic and behavioural makeup of today's VR market.

-The Invited, an Augmented Reality kirigami adaptation of the classic Dracula story, due launching as an immersive event in 2021.
+The Invited is an AR kirigami adaptation of the classic Dracula story.
 Set in a dark, secret location, a physical book and a mobile device spirit detector will summon a small audience through a beautifully unsettling experience in which each page turn reveals a new exquisite paper-craft world and a new set of atmospheric animations to those who were invited to Dracula's reincarnation.
-The Invited is produced by acclaimed multimedia artists Studio McGuire and has received support from CreativeXR.
+The Invited is produced by acclaimed multimedia artists Studio McGuire and has received financial support from CreativeXR.

-Virtual Veronese is a research and development prototype funded by StoryFutures Academy for The National Gallery in 2019.
-Produced by Focal Point VR, the project ran for two weeks in the National Gallery through a combination of VR and AR headsets (Oculus Quest & Magic Leap/Prism Mira).
-Visitors were transported back in time, invited to experience Paolo Veronese’s painting The Consecration of Saint Nicholas as it would have been seen in its original chapel setting in 1562.
+Virtual Veronese is an R&D prototype funded by StoryFutures for The National Gallery.
+Produced by Focal Point VR, the project ran at the Gallery with a combination of VR and AR headsets.
+Visitors were transported back in time to experience Paolo Veronese’s painting The Consecration of Saint Nicholas as it would have been seen in its original chapel setting in 1562.

-As well as developing sector understanding of how to better market immersive experiences to audiences, we also contribute to academic scholarship in the field of immersive media, publishing our R&D as articles and books.
-This research is led by Matthew Freeman, and a sample of our latest academic publications can be explored below.
+As well as developing sector understanding of how to better market immersive experiences to audiences, we also contribute to academic scholarship in the field of immersive media, publishing our R&D as articles.
+This research is led by Matthew Freeman, and our latest academic publications can be read below.